MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/custom.md

 The page must be an instance of [Jekyll::Page][], [Jekyll::StaticFile][], or a class that derives from one of those.

+What the docs _don't_ tell you is that you'll get an error if the page does _not_ yet exist.
+So for a _new_ page you'll want to use `PageWithoutAFile`.

 From the Page class's initialize method in Jekyll codebase.

 ```ruby